U.S. probes HCA heart procedures, hospital billing

 "Every time they come out, people get pretty nervous about it and the stocks trade down," Henderson said.
 "There is not enough information to say this is going to end up bad.
 As long as the company continues to execute the way they have this quarter, I think there is some upside to the stock."

-Shares in HCA fell as much as 10 percent after the disclosures on Monday, but pared some losses to close 3.95 percent lower at $25.55.
+Shares in HCA fell as much as 10 percent after the disclosures on Monday, but regained some ground to close 3.95 percent lower at $25.55.
 Rival hospital operators also fell on news of the probes before recovering.
-Community Health shares closed down 0.6 percent at $23.83, while shares of Tenet Healthcare Corp shed 0.6 percent to $4.66.
+Community Health shares closed down 0.6 percent at $23.83, while shares of Tenet Healthcare Corp were off 0.03 percent at $4.66.

 EARNINGS BEAT EXPECTATIONS